 - Wear a mask.
 Masks should not be touched or handled during use.
 If the mask gets wet or dirty with secretions, it must be changed immediately.

 - Discard the mask after use and perform hand hygiene after you take off your mask.

 - Avoid close contact with anyone with cold or flu-like symptoms.
 Some patients may already be harbouring the virus and still have no symptoms.
 Try to maintain a gap of at least 2 meters.

 - If you are not feeling well, stay at home even if it is for something mild like a common cold.
 Stay at home and reduce the risk of spreading the virus and keep your community safe.

 - If you use a public workspace, give it a quick wipe.
 Wipe the area that you are going to use for work.
-It can make a significant difference.
-For businesses, hiring a professional COVID-19 Cleaning Services will be your best option to keep your workspace safe and sanitized all the time.

 - Surgical facemasks show that they help in preventing hand-to-mouth transition.
 However, routine surgical facemasks are not sufficient for airborne viruses because they are loose-fitting and have no air filter.

 - Thoroughly cook meat and eggs.

 - Avoid unprotected contact with live, wild, or farm animals.